 3.1 System Model

-In this chapter, we will discuss the system model that is proposed for location prediction, an overview of the components that are involved and the hypothesis we draw out of our analysis.
+In this chapter, we will discuss the system model describing the components and also present the problem statement for this thesis..

-3.1.1 Model Overview
+3.1.1 Location-prediction Model: an Overview

 The human mobility pattern can be dependent on several features like user’s occupation.
 For instance, if the user is a, salesperson or has an occupation which requires daily travel, it is very unlikely that the user has a regular “home-work-home” pattern.
 These users are difficult to be predicted.
 Oppositely, users who have very regular movement patterns are easily predicted.
 The idea is to have a prediction model which can work for everyone.